Connect with us

 The committee will be led by the chairs of the Senate’s two money committees, Senate Appropriations Chairman Briggs Hopson and Finance Chairman Josh Harkins.

-“Our ultimate goal is always to lower the tax burden and ensure taxpayer dollars stay in taxpayer pockets,” Hosemann said in a release.
-“This requires Appropriations and Finance leadership to be at the table looking at all income and expenses to ensure we are being as efficient as possible while fully necessary services.”
+“Our ultimate goal is always to lower the tax burden and ensure taxpayer dollars stay in taxpayer pockets,” Hosemann said in a news release.
+“This requires Appropriations and Finance leadership to be at the table looking at all income and expenses to ensure we are being as efficient as possible while fully funding necessary services.”

 Both Gov. Tate Reeve and White have advocated eliminating the state’s income tax, which accounts for about 30% of the state general fund revenue, while White also has spoken of reducing the state’s grocery tax.

-Hosemann has voiced for at least reducing the 7% grocery tax, which is the highest statewide tax on food in the nation.
+Hosemann has voiced support for at least reducing the 7% grocery tax, which is the highest statewide tax on food in the nation.

 Hosemann has said that ensuring the fiscal integrity of the state should not be ignored when looking at tax cuts.